Celebrate & Commemorate Martin Luther King Jr. Day

 Arthur on Racism: Talk, Listen, and Act

-Watch as Arthur talks about ways we can stand up for what’s right, then, use the “Civics for Young Learners” and “Making Your Classroom a Safe Space” resources to help children understand their role in making the world a better place for everyone!
+Explore the importance of discussing and dismantling racism with this video from the PBS KIDS series ARTHUR.
+Then use the “Civics for Young Learners” and “Making Your Classroom a Safe Space” activities to help children understand their role in making the world a better place for everyone.

 Grades 6-12

-Check out the Mountain Lake PBS Learning at Home block on Martin Luther King Jr. Day for programs celebrating and commemorating the holiday.
+Tune into the Mountain Lake PBS Watch & Wonder block for special Martin Luther King Jr. Day programs celebrating and commemorating the holiday.

-1 PM: Opportunity and Promise: New York State Celebrates the Life of Dr. Martin Luther King Jr.
+1 PM: New York State Celebrates Dr. Martin Luther King, Jr. 2024